Observation of forward neutron multiplicity dependence of dimuon acoplanarity in ultraperipheral Pb-Pb collisions at $\sqrt{s_\mathrm{NN}} =$ 5.02 TeV: Abstract

-This letter reports the first measurement of the forward neutron multiplicity dependence of $\GGMuMu$ production in the muon pair invariant mass region $8 < m_{\PGm\PGm} < 60\GeV$ in lead-lead (\PbPb) UPCs at a nucleon-nucleon center-of-mass energy $\sqrtsNN = 5.02\TeV$, using data collected with the CMS detector during the 2018 LHC run.
+This Letter reports the first measurement of the forward neutron multiplicity dependence of $\GGMuMu$ production in the muon pair invariant mass region $8 < m_{\PGm\PGm} < 60\GeV$ in lead-lead (\PbPb) UPCs at a nucleon-nucleon center-of-mass energy $\sqrtsNN = 5.02\TeV$, using data collected with the CMS detector during the 2018 LHC run.
 The \PbPb sample that includes information about forward neutrons corresponds to an integrated luminosity of approximately 1.5\nbinv.
 Azimuthal correlations of muon pairs, quantified by the acoplanarity, $\alpha = 1 - \abs{\phi^+ - \phi^-}/\pi$, are presented for several different classes of neutron multiplicity detected in the forward pseudorapidity range $\abs{\eta} > 8.3$.
 Here, $\phi^{\pm}$ represent the azimuthal angle of each muon in the lab frame.
 A larger average $\alpha$ for lepton pairs from leading-order $\TwoGamma$ scatterings corresponds to fewer back-to-back azimuthal correlations, and thus larger initial \pt of the interacting photons.
 The muon azimuthal angle is used instead of \pt because of its superior experimental resolution.
 The average invariant mass of muon pairs in various neutron multiplicity classes is also presented as a probe of the initial photon energy and its $b$ dependence.
+Tabulated results are provided in the HEPData record for this analysis~\cite{hepdata}.